CraftyEngineer/YoutubeSummarizer/README.md

 # 🎬 YouTube Video Summarizer + Chatbot (CraftyEngineer)

-An AI-powered Streamlit app that summarizes YouTube videos — even long ones — and allows you to **chat** with the summary!
+An AI-powered Streamlit app that summarizes YouTube videos — and allows you to **chat** with the summary!
 Built with ❤️ by [CraftyEngineer](https://github.com/CraftyEngineer)

 ![Banner](https://github.com/CraftyEngineer/youtubesummarizer/blob/main/ui_ss.png?raw=true)